umbralcalc/worlds-of-observation/README.md

 # Diffusing ideas

 LaTeX code for a book.
 WIP.
-To be published on [https://leanpub.com/](https://leanpub.com/) eventually...